NateJacobs/Brickset-API/readme.md

 # Brickset API #

+**This version is outdated.
+The Brickset API is now on version 2.0 and this code will no longer work.**

 Version 1.4

 Works with WordPress v3.5+
+Works with Brickset API v2

 Display your favorite LEGO® set information on your website using the Brickset API.